Paul0927/terrain_sat/readme.txt

 5. command: cmake ../ -A x64 -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 15 2017"
 6. Open "Large_Terrain.sln" in the "build" directory and set the environents with "Release" and "x64".
 7. Click the "Debug" button in the the Microsoft Visual Studio 2017.

+Run
+1.You can also directly run our demo in the "bin" directory, only if you copy the download terrain data to this directory (terrain_sat/bin/)

 Camera control:
 Key W: front